Tutorial: Using Docker and Nginx to Host Multiple Websites

 networks option at the bottom is necessary to allow this container to “speak” with

-In both cases, as long as your DNS is set up to route traffic properly, things should work correctly.
+docker-compose up -d command.
+As long as your DNS is set up to route traffic properly, things should work correctly.

 From here, you can start up any number of additional WordPress site—or any type of service, for that matter—and have them be automatically added to the